MaxReinstadler/X2WOTCArchipelago/worlds/x2wotc/docs/troubleshooting.md

 - Skulljack an officer and kill a codex -> Receive `[Tech] Codex Brain` -> Complete the Psi Gate mission -> Receive `[Tech] Psi Gate`
 - Skulljack an officer and kill a codex -> Receive `[Tech] Codex Brain` -> Receive `[Tech] Encrypted Codex Data` -> Skulljack a codex and kill an avatar

-## My problem isn't listed here
+## Reporting issues

+If you've encountered an issue that wasn't mentioned here, let me know in the [Discord Thread](https://discord.com/channels/731205301247803413/1037751568700805141)!
+Make sure to share the versions of the APWorld (as given by the `/version` client command) and mod (as seen in the bottom left corner of the main menu) you are using, as well as the following:
+- For client issues, try reproducing with the debug launcher (`ArchipelagoLauncherDebug.exe`) and attach the output.
+(Also read it first, it might answer your question.)
-Let me know in the [Discord Thread](https://discord.com/channels/731205301247803413/1037751568700805141)!
-If the issue is in-game, there might be some useful info in the log file (`Documents/My Games/XCOM2 War of the Chosen/XComGame/Logs/Launch.log` by default on Windows).
+- For in-game issues, attach the relevant log file (`Documents/My Games/XCOM2 War of the Chosen/XComGame/Logs/Launch.log` by default on Windows).